-Globalisation has made it easier than ever to connect with local talent.
+Globalization has made it easier than ever to connect with local talent.
 Rather than relying on translators to simply translate their existing marketing materials into multiple languages, businesses have the opportunity to find recommended local agencies, and outsource their marketing activities to a group that understands the market and the local culture.

-Utilising local marketing talent can also open the door to local influencers.
+Utilizing local marketing talent can also open the door to local influencers.

-Utilising local marketing talent can also open the door to local influencers.
+Utilizing local marketing talent can also open the door to local influencers.
 These influencers are capable of driving traffic to your site and expanding your reach to local online forums unknown to foreigners.

 Existing banking practices allow for cross-border bank transfers but include onerous limitations which could cripple a business trying to expand.
 For starters, most banks limit the amount of money you can transfer at a time, particularly if you are doing the transfer online.

 Transfer and currency exchange fees can become especially costly, particularly if you need to make multiple cross-border or small payments to different recipients in foreign currencies.
 Additionally, banks can impose delays for as long as a week before recipients have access to their funds.